OpenLiberty/guide-maven-intro/CONTRIBUTING.md

 ## Questions and Concerns

-If you have any questions or concerns about the guides or about Open Liberty, you can visit [Gitter for Open Liberty](https://gitter.im/OpenLiberty/) and post any inquires to one of the rooms.
+If you have any questions or concerns about the guides or about Open Liberty, you can visit [Gitter for Open Liberty](https://gitter.im/OpenLiberty/) and post any inquires to any rooms.
 You can also join the Open Liberty group on [Group.io](https://groups.io/g/openliberty) to discuss any issues you may be facing.